-We from the press soar in Dick Cavett.
+We from the press dilute Dick Cavett's eyes.

-Then Dick Cavett struck down the world’s highest paid revolver eyes, logged in as well as spoke and said:
+Then Dick Cavett struck down the TV world’s highest paid turret eyes, smiled in a prevalent manner, and spoke and said.

-– Divorces? ...
-Well, I forgot to ask them by the way: would people be interested to hear ABBA tell me about their divorces ??
+– Divorces? ... now, I forgot to ask them By the way: would people be interested to hear ABBA tell about their divorces??

-The highest paid cannon was televised.
-A nice curry smoke that tasted vanilla and decipped cocacola was over the press conference.
+The TV’s highest paid cannon had been fired.
+A polite spit flavors that tasted vanilla and rejected cocacola went over the press conference.

-– How are you like human beings? said someone in a liberating straight way.
+– How are you as a human? said someone in a liberating straight way.

 He is here a few hours to interview ABBA.

-It was the case that the Abborna suddenly felt that an international show that can be sold all over the world so that even small TV1 Sweden can afford to join a corner ... that would be the fuss.
+It was so that Abborna sat and suddenly felt that an international show that one can sell all over the world so that even little TV1 Sweden can afford to be on a corner ... that would be the taste.

-– Dick Cavett! said we tell Björn Ulvaeus.
+– Dick Cavett! so we tell Björn Ulvaeus.

-It is, in fact, nothing wrong with Lasse HoImqvist, but Dick Cavett speaks English as well.
+After all, it’s not really wrong with Lasse HoImqvist, but Dick Cavett speaks equally good English.

-– Said we have Dick here and today, we've recorded the snail that's more a “conversation” than any harder crime, said Benny Andersson.
+– So now we have Dick here and today, we have recorded the talk that is more of a “conversation” than any harder volcanic question, said Benny Andersson.

-It teaches flames and glam and fnitters and bullets and everyone is sitting there and stormed in the television studio.
-Dick Cavett is nice in her hair.
-Annifrid has a shelter that matches the box boxes.
-Björn looks like a frontier soldier from the First World War or a traveler in ABU spinners.
-Agnetha looks like Agnetha and Benny remind of Benny.
+It is supposed to be flames and glam and giggles and the bullet and everyone is sitting there and storming in the TV studio.
+Dick Cavett’s hair is fine.
+Annifrid has a boathouse that matches the leatherboxes.
+Björn looks like a front soldier from World War I or a traveler in ABU spinners.
+Agnetha looks like Agnetha and Benny reminding Benny.

-All the host's television audience must not be alarmed.
+All the host’s TV audience must not be worried.